PiggerRight/Write-ups-and-notes/Notes/linux-notes.md

   - `:wq` + `Enter` → write and quit
   - `:q!` + `Enter` → quit without writing
   - Vim's Normal mode can be used to run shell commands, but you enter them through Vim's Ex command line:
-    - `:![command]` → Vim asks the OS to run `[command]` through a shell with the same privileges as Vim
+    - `:![command]` → Vim asks the OS to run `[command]` through Vim's configured shell, with the same privileges as Vim.
-    - `:shell` → start an interactive shell with the same privilege as Vim
+    - `:shell` → starts an interactive shell using Vim's configured shell, with the same privileges as Vim.
+Vim's shell option is initially set based on `$SHELL` and can be changed internally with `:set shell=[path]`.

 2. Insert mode
   - `Esc` → return to Normal mode